openworm/owmeta/README.md

 [ChannelWorm](https://github.com/openworm/ChannelWorm) is
 the sub-project of OpenWorm which houses ion channel models.
 In the future, we expect ChannelWorm to be a "consumer" of PyOpenWorm.
-A PyOpenWorm database will house physical models, the plots they are derived from (there is a Plot type in PyOpenWorm), and provide code to put those models into enumerated formats along with auxillary files or comments.
-However, because these projects were developed somewhat independently, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information about *C. elegans.*
+A PyOpenWorm database will house physical models, the digitized plots they are derived from (there is a Plot type in PyOpenWorm), and provide code to put those models into enumerated formats along with auxillary files or comments.
+However, because these projects were not developed sequentially, there is currently some overlap in functionality, and PyOpenWorm itself houses a fairly substantial amount of physiological information about *C. elegans.*
-Ultimately, the pure core of PyOpenWorm, which is a meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories) associated with simulations, will be separated out into standalone functionality.
+Ultimately, the pure core of PyOpenWorm, which is a meant to be a data framework for storing metadata and provenance (i.e. parameters and trajectories associated with simulations), will be separated out into standalone functionality.

 Versioning data as code
 -----------------------